jl5045/DSA4263/README.md

 ### Option 1: Using Zip File (Recommended for Quick Start)

 This approach includes compressed data in the Docker image for easy distribution.
+Make sure you inserted data-docker.zip in root before beginning.

 **Build and run:**
 ```bash